sh3bu/Portswigger_labs/Access Control/Method-based access control can be circumvented/README.md

 In the background, POST requests are sent to /admin-roles.

-Now we have logged in as administrator.
+Nowusing the credentials `administrator:admin` we have logged in as administrator.

 ![image](https://github.com/sh3bu/Portswigger_labs/assets/67383098/bc2ae963-230b-4a67-a090-368599943182)